profile (Juniper Secure Connect)

 your configuration.
 However existing deployments are not affected if you modify

 the current configuration.
-See default-profile (Juniper Secure
+See default-profile (Juniper Secure Connect).

-Each remote access profile includes a realm-name mapping to an URL either in FQDN/RealmName or FQDN format, authentication settings, VPN settings, and client configurations.
+Each remote access profile includes a realm-name mapping to a URL either in FQDN/RealmName or FQDN format, authentication settings, VPN settings, and client configurations.
 You can create different remote access profiles for different names or functions.

 Example—You can create a configuration profile for the engineering department, and another for the human resource department.
 You name the profile for engineering department and human resource department as ra.example.com/engineering and ra.example.com/hr respectively.